 You are inventor?

-Researching availability is a key step in reserving/protecting your domain name.
+Researching prior art is a key step in protecting your innovation.

 Our legal experts and lawyers provide their expertise, knowledge and attention to successfully carry out this crucial step in creating your portfolio of rights: brands, patents, design, domain names and copyrights.